-- Adequate supervision must be maintained at all times.
-Training & Coaching sessions will be held with the assistance of qualified coaches.
-Granada FC best practice advice would advocate that two adults from each team will be required to attend every training session.
-The manger(s) and parents/guardians must co-ordinate and ensure that at least two parents are present at each session.
-In situations where this is not the case, the coach will in the first instance contact the manager and if required escalate to the age group co-ordinator or in extreme cases to the committee.
-Failure to adhere to these guidelines will result in the cancellation of training sessions.
-No coach, manager or volunteer works alone. - Regular safety checks should be carried out in relation to premises, training facilities and equipment.
-Ensure that the FAI Goalpost safety policy is strictly adhered to at all times - Granada FC safety rules should be adhered to at all times - Parents/guardians should be informed of the starting and finishing times of training sessions and matches. - A first aid kit should be available at all training sessions and matches and injuries should be recorded, with a note of action taken in relation to each one.
+Adequate supervision must be maintained at all times.
+Best practice advice would advocate adult: child ratios of 2 Leaders to every 16 children (1:8), but no coach, manager or volunteer works alone (Individual Clubs would need to clarify this with their individual insurance company)

+Regular safety checks should be carried out in relation to premises, training facilities and equipment.
+Ensure that the FAI Goalpost safety policy is strictly adhered to at all times

+Portmarnock AFC safety rules should be adhered to at all times

+Parents/guardians should be informed of the starting and finishing times of training sessions and matches.

+A first aid kit should be available at all training sessions and matches and injuries should be recorded, with a note of action taken in relation to each one.
 Never play injured players.

-- Parents/Guardians should be notified of injuries/illness, which their children incur while participating in any Granada FC soccer activity. - Ensure the use of any recommended safety equipment
+Parents/Guardians should be notified of injuries/illness which their children incur while participating in any Portmarnock AFC soccer activity.